Kristina01111000/4Einstitute/README.md

 - Remove my email form the form -> after it is set up
 - Wait for another page for resources page connection join us -> added to his to do list
 - Need articles for resources page
-- fix links on resource page

 - Figure out how scorecard navigation on cell phone will work

-- new icon added
-- sendinblue is set up, fix email so it works, set it up Figure out how scorecard navigation on cell phone will work Set up mail
+- sendinblue is set up, fix email so it works, set it up Set up mail